Egypt is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Number of CTRs received and time frame: Not applicable

-STR covered entities: Banks, foreign exchange and money transfer companies, the post office, insurance companies, securities firms, leasing and factoring companies, and mortgage financing companies, real estate brokers, dealers in precious metals and stones, and casinos
+STR covered entities: Banks, foreign exchange and money transfer companies, the post office, insurance companies, securities firms, leasing and factoring companies, mortgage financing companies, real estate brokers, dealers in precious metals and stones, and casinos

 Prosecutions: Not available

 RECORDS EXCHANGE MECHANISM:

 With U.S.: MLAT: YES Other mechanism: YES

 Egypt is a member of the Middle East and North Africa Financial Action Task Force (MENAFATF), a FATF-style regional body.
 Its most recent mutual evaluation can be found at: http://www.menafatf.org/images/UploadFiles/MER_Egypt_ForPublication.pdf

 Egypt appears to be more actively engaged on money laundering issues.
 The government is currently working to incorporate technical and analytical training on the investigation and prosecution of money laundering and related crimes into its judicial curriculum.
 Law enforcement authorities have shown improvements in identifying and seizing illicit cross-border shipments and currency transfers, while the courts continue to pursue corrupt members of the previous regime.
 In the past, a provision of the penal code had obliged prosecutors to press charges on the most serious, readily provable offense, and because other offenses carried higher penalties than money laundering, the prosecutors did not pursue money laundering.
 Now, judges are required to issue rulings on two punishments, one for money laundering and another for the predicate offense.